lurgh/infinitive-jkp717/README.md

 # THIS FORK IS A WORK IN PROGRESS

 This fork of infinitive has added read/write API and UI for multi-zone Infinity systems.
-It currently works (as of Sept 2023) and has been tested on a 2-zone system but it should work on unzoned or up to 4 or 8 zones.
+It currently works (as of October 2023) and has been tested on a 2-zone system but it should work on unzoned or up to 4 or 8 zones.
 The UI adapts to show the zones that appear to be in use.

-This code has been adapted for zoned systems from extensive previous work of others.
-More testing on non-zoned systems may be called for to be sure things still look OK in that setting, although it should all work fine.
-Similarly, it was designed around a heatpump system but my extensions have been tested on a system with a gas-fueled heater.
+This code has been adapted from extensive previous work of others.
+It should still work fine on non-zoned systems but there may be some cosmetic cleanup needed; similarly, it was designed around a heatpump system but my extensions have been tested on a system with AC and a gas-fueled heater, so status might not be optimally reported on an HP system any more.
+Please provide feedback or fixes.

 MQTT support has been added; the schema (topics and data representation) have been crafted to work well with the MQTT Climate integration, in an attempt to simplify Home Assitant integration (extending to zones and to reduce polling and improve responsiveness) without custom python integration code.
-The MQTT interface could also be useful to others, if anyone out there is interested.
+Of course, the MQTT interface could also be useful on its own.

 Active development and testing are still under way.
 In particular we still need to look into the following:
-  * Not sure whether heating mode is reflected correctly in the UI or API.
-Original work supported Heat Pump but we are now testing it on a system with AC and a gas heater.
-Should have plenty of data in a few months.
-  * Not sure how the updated UI will display the name of the one zone on a one-zone system - perhaps the zone name should be suppressed in that case if it is not commonly set up in a non-zone controller.
-  * For bonus points, trying to figure out how Dehumidify action is represented so we can reflect it in th UI/API
+  * Still hoping to figure out how Dehumidify action is represented so we can reflect it in th UI/API - may need to resort to heuristics
   * Fine-tune the detection of actual configured zones - currently using heuristic "currentTemp < 255" but hoping the acutal zone configs are hiding in there somewhere
   * Rebase to Will1604 fork or pick up backend comms changes and API enhancements
-  * More updates to README
   * MQTT: potentially add a "system ID" and maybe support a read-only option
-  * MQTT: add homeassitant discovery topics to automate setup of sensors
+  * MQTT: add homeassitant discovery topics for the Climate entities

 This README has been updated with some info about this fork but more needs to be written.